Angel5215/hacking-with-swift/Project06/README.md

 In other words, this means "horizontally, I want `label1` to to edge to edge in my view".
 What's `label1`?
 The label specified by the key `"label1"` in the `viewsDictionary`.

+Other rules:

+* `-`: This symbol means **space**.
+It is 10 points by default, but it can be customized.

+### Priority

+You can give any layout constraint a **priority**, and Auto Layout will do its best to make it work.

+Constant priority is a value between 1 and 1000, where 1000 means **this is absolutely required** and anything less is optional.
+By default, all constraints are priority 1000.

+**Constraints are all evaluated from highest priority to the lowest, but ALL are taken into account**.